Togeffet/kanimaji/README.md

 Just edit the settings.py file, all settings are explained there.
 In this file you can also enable/disable SVG, GIF, JS-SVG generation.

-## License ##
+## Licenses ##

-This software is formally released under MIT/BSD (at your option).
+Python scripts are formally released under MIT/BSD (at your option).
-You are free to do what you want with this program, please credit my work if you use it.
+You are free to do what you want with this program, please credit maurimo's work if you use it.
-If you find it useful and feel like, you may give a donation on my github page!
+If you find it useful and feel like, you may give a donation on their github page!

+Original .svg files are from * [KanjiVG] (http://kanjivg.tagaini.net/) project licensed by Ulrich Apel under the Creative Commons Attribution-Share Alike 3.0.
+To comply with the share alike license I've made all derived .svgs available here (found in the animated/ folder) and original available in the kanji/ folder).